arustyt/wled-tools/README.md

 Sub-goals were to be able to:
  - Keep the preset/configuration data separate from code.
  - Reference WLED palettes and effects by name,
- - Specify palette colors by name or in #nnnnnn format,
+ - Specify palette colors by name or in HTML format, e.g. RRGGBB,
  - Reuse segment definitions across presets and refer to them by name,
- - Define playlists by referencing playlist names,
+ - Define playlists by referencing preset names,
  - Support property definition and replacement to allow a single presets file to be used in multiple environments, e.g. development vs. production,
  - Enable combining multiple sets of preset definitions into a coherent set of presets for a WLED controller.

 This project uses YAML as the configuration language.
-YAML was chosen because it is compatible with JSON but is more human-readable.
+YAML was chosen because it is compatible with JSON but is syntactically simpler and is more human-readable.

 ### Primary tools:
 - **[wled_tools/wled_yaml2json.py](doc/wled_yaml2json.md)** - converts YAML files into